JAMstack-Oslo/org-website/README.md

 JAMstack is a modern approach to building web sites that has the following properties.

-* JavaScript - Decoupled front and backend
+* JavaScript - Decoupled front- and back-end
 * API - All backend interaction are handled through API calls
 * Markup - Serve statically generated HTML